OmarMiniesy/Notes/Web Applications/Cookies.md

 > Higher level subdomains cannot set cookies for lower level subdomains.
 > Lower level subdomains can set cookies for higher level subdomains.

-> Cookie with `host-only-flag` set to true is one that does not have a domain value.
+> Cookie with `host-only` flag set to true is one that does not have a domain value.
 Sent only to target domain that set it.

 ---